 - Ensure the curriculum gives students opportunities for further engagement both inside and outside of school.

 - Ensure the needs of Devizes School students in the ever-changing world in which we live are continued to be met.

 - Ensure students in year 7 are supported in the transition from primary to secondary.

 - Ensure that PP students are supported to succeed in the curriculum.

-This is achieved in a number of ways, with a flexible nurture group formed for students with low levels of literacy and students who may find transition difficult.
-There is also a flexible high-ability group which is formed around greater challenge and potential for the Ebacc route.
+This is achieved in a number of ways with a flexible support group formed for students with low levels of literacy.
+There are also flexible high ability groups which are formed around greater challenge and potential for the Ebacc route.

 Key Stage 4 Overview

 The KS4 curriculum is based on a number of guiding principles:

 - A core curriculum is provided which is essential for all students’ future success.

 - An optional element is provided which is personalised around every student.